MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 When running unattended, UI flows automatically signs into the target devices that run Windows 10, Windows Server 2016, or Windows Server 2019.
 Once the automation completes, UI flows signs out from the device and reports its activity in Power Automate.

-When running attended, UI flows will use an existing Windows user session to run.
+When running attended, UI flows will use an existing Windows user session.

-UI flows will choose between attended and unattended modes depending on the machine state (see below).
+UI flows will choose between attended and unattended modes depending on the machine state, as described later in this article.

 ### Unattended mode

-To run an unattended UI Flow, the target machine needs to be available with all users signed out.
-Locked Windows user sessions will prevent UI flows from running.
+To run unattended UI flows, the target machine needs to be available with all users signed out.
+Locked Windows user sessions prevent UI flows from running.

-UI flows will preform the following:
+UI flows preform the following:
-1. UI flows creates, manages and then releases the Windows user session on the target devices.
+1. UI flows creates, manages, and then releases the Windows user session on the target devices.

 1. Unattended UI flows runs will run on devices with the screen locked.